 Feel proud of yourself for remembering to apply that SPF 30 UVA/UVB sunscreen every single morning?
 Most probably, it’s still falling far short of the mark.
 Studies prove that almost all of us use about half the amounts at which the sunscreens are tested – which means that the label may say SPF 30, but you are actually getting just SPF 12 or 15.

 So, what’s the right amount?
-According to the Journal of the American Academy of Dermatology, you need to apply sunscreen in amounts of 2 mg per square centimetre of skin.
+According to the American Academy of Dermatology, you need to apply sunscreen in amounts of 2 mg per square centimetre of skin.
+And yes, I know that we can’t exactly sit and measure that out, so stick to their easier calculation, which is “if two strips of sunscreen are squeezed out on to both the index and middle fingers from the palmar crease (where the finger meets the palm) to the fingertips.

-Since most of us are not really going to sit and calculate to this detail, here is a thumb rule: A teaspoon each on the chest and stomach combined, the back, and each leg; plus half a teaspoon each on the head and neck combined (including the ears) and each arm.
+As for the rest of the body?
+Here is a thumb rule: A teaspoon each on the chest and stomach combined, the back, and each leg; plus half a teaspoon each on the head and neck combined (including the ears) and each arm.
 Then re-apply every 2-4 hours, depending on the SPF and whether you are in the house or on the streets.

 Water flushes out toxins to keep our complexion clear, rehydrates the cells to moisturise skin from the inside and maintains the vital balance of nutrients to make everything soft, supple and beautiful.
 That’s why most of us religiously glug down 8 glasses (that’s about two litres) of water every day.